assistant professor - finance department

 M.S., Moscow State University

 Professor Malenko’s research interests are in the areas of corporate finance and corporate governance.
-Her research studies the effectiveness of shareholder voting rules, the role of proxy advisory firms, the design of decision-making procedures in corporate boards, and the role of reputation in the private equity industry and the market for directors.
-Her research has appeared in leading academic journals, including the Journal of Finance, Journal of Financial Economics, and Review of Financial Studies.
+Her research studies the effectiveness of shareholder voting rules, the role of proxy advisory firms, the design of decision-making procedures in corporate boards, and the optimal allocation of authority in organizations.
+Her papers have appeared in leading academic journals, including the Journal of Finance, American Economic Review, Journal of Financial Economics, and Review of Financial Studies.
 Professor Malenko’s teaching interests focus on corporate finance and valuation.
 She has taught courses in corporate finance at the undergraduate and graduate levels.

 - “Nonbinding voting for shareholder proposals” with Doron Levit, Journal of Finance, October 2011.